diamond-org/flask-diamond/docs/models.rst

 Facet: Database
 ===============

 In Flask-Diamond, a Model is a way of reading and writing a database.
-If our application is a chess game, then we're modeling chess objects in a database.
-If our application is a social network, then we're modeling people objects in a database.
+If our application is a model of the solar system, then we're modeling planet objects in a database.
 A fundamental assumption of the :doc:`Model-View-Controller <model-view-controller>` architecture is that our application deals with objects, and our objects are modeled after the things our application deals with.

 This document will demonstrate a model, then discuss some of the ways Flask-Diamond makes it easier to work with models.